jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Apple released updates to iOS and iPadOS to address two more zero\-day vulnerabilities.
 Three zero\-days were among 104 security updates on Microsoft Patch Tuesday.
-Cisco and multiple intelligence sources have been tracking attacks exploiting a chain of two zero\-day vulnerabilities in Cisco IOS XE software enabling creation of new accounts and implanting remote control malware.After a significant drop in observed ransomware attacks in September and October, November saw numbers rebound more to where we expected them to be.
+Cisco and multiple intelligence sources have been tracking attacks exploiting a chain of two zero\-day vulnerabilities in Cisco IOS XE software enabling creation of new accounts and implanting remote control malware.
+November
+After a significant drop in observed ransomware attacks in September and October, November saw numbers rebound more to where we expected them to be.
 Carbanak, a well\-known banking malware, returned from relative obscurity controlled by the FIN7 APT\-grade cybercrime actor.
 Multiple sources linked FIN7 to Carbanak, Cl0p and ALPHV ransomware TAs.
 HelloKitty ransomware was attacking a zero\-day vulnerability